amberkakkar01/RCB-Players/README.md

 # RCB Player App

 This is my very first flutter application.
-This app keep any account of all current Royal Challengers Bangalore players.
+This app keep any account of all current players of IPL franchise Royal Challengers Bangalore.

+The Royal Challengers Bangalore are a franchise cricket team based in Bangalore, Karnataka, that plays in the Indian Premier League.
+It was founded in 2008 by United        Spirits and named after the company's liquor brand Royal Challenge.

 ## Getting Started

 This project is a starting point for a Flutter application.